Nelson-Delpozo/pdfbuddy/memory-bank/activeContext.md

 # PDF Buddy - Active Context

 ## Current Development Phase
-**Day 1: Foundation Phase**
+**Day 1: Foundation Phase - COMPLETED**

-We are currently in the initial setup and foundation phase of the PDF Buddy Chrome extension.
-This phase focuses on establishing the core architecture, project structure, and basic functionality that will serve as the foundation for all future development.
+We have completed the initial setup and foundation phase of the PDF Buddy Chrome extension.
+This phase focused on establishing the core architecture, project structure, and basic functionality that will serve as the foundation for all future development.

+**Day 2: Basic Features Phase - UPCOMING**

+We are about to begin the Basic Features phase, which will focus on enhancing the watermark implementation, improving the user interface, and implementing the template system.

 ## Current Focus Areas